-When you want a healthy treat that's easy to make, this Low-Sugar and Gluten-Free Slow Cooker Blueberry Crisp will be a hit.
+When you want a healthy treat that's easy to make, this Low-Sugar, low-glycemic, and Gluten-Free Slow Cooker Blueberry Crisp will be a hit.
 And it uses frozen blueberries, so you can make this any time of year!
+Use the Recipes-by-Diet-Type Index to find more recipes like this one.

 If you're a regular follower of the blog I don't have to tell you that I'm not that much into making desserts, even though I'm getting a pretty decent collection of favorite dessert recipes on my page for Low-Sugar Desserts.
 And If I'm making dessert (only for a special occasion for me), I want it to be low in sugar and gluten-free, and of course it also has to be absolutely delicious or it doesn't seem worth the bother.